 Their default sound profile lacks some low-bass, so genres like EDM will lack thump and rumble.
 Their neutral high-bass response helps bring warmth and body to your audio.
 They also work with an app that has an EQ and presets, so you can customize their sound to suit you.
 They last for around eight hours of continuous use with the ANC on, which is solid for truly wireless earbuds, and you can also top up the battery in the portable case, which holds about four additional charges.
 The earbuds also support multi-device pairing, meaning you can simultaneously stay connected to your phone and computer.

 Looking for more earbuds?
 Check out our best wireless Bluetooth earbuds under $100 article!

 Nov 20, 2023: We've made minor updates to the text to improve its clarity and accuracy.
 We've also checked that our picks are still in stock.
 There hasn't been a change in our recommendations, though.

-Our recommendations above are what we think are currently the best wireless headphones under $100 for most people to buy.
+Our recommendations above are what we think are currently the best wireless headphones under 100 for most people to buy.
 We factor in the price (cheaper headphones win over pricier ones if the difference isn't worth it), feedback from our visitors, and availability (no headphones that are difficult to find or almost out of stock everywhere).

-If you would like to choose for yourself, here is the list of all our reviews for wireless headphones under $100.
+If you would like to choose for yourself, here is the list of all our reviews for Bluetooth-enabled headphones under $100.
 Be careful not to get caught up in the details.
 There are no perfect headphones.
 Personal taste, preference, and listening habits will matter more in your selection.